 Living there?
 Yeah, got umpteen million dollars?
 I drove a rented 4x4 throughout these ranges, more jagged and thrill-producing than anything I’d seen in the continental U.S., and found the region’s de facto capitol, a well-rounded little community, a place where you could do things, really live a life, and started dreaming.

-As we glare at each other in front of the shed, Harold is moving closer to me.
+Back, now, to the shed: as we glare at each other, Harold is moving closer to me.
 I’m trying to think of something to say to gross him out when the phone rings inside.

 “You said you got no signal here!”

 “It’s a land line, belonging to the owners.
 I agreed to use it only in emergencies.”

 “I gotta make a call!
 We are this close,” he pinches stubby fingers in front of a scrunched-up face, “to gettin’ Angie Jay Randall into the next In-Vision.
 Of that novel you liked.”
 He watches for my reaction.
 He doesn’t get one/he doesn’t not get one — I know how to play that kind of maddeningly indecipherable thing like one of the old pros.
 My film sisters of the 1940s would be proud.

 He fast-motion waddles toward my back door.
 This time, I don’t protest.
 It’ll be good to be rid of him for even a few minutes.